 Teams may not substitute competitors after submission of the certification and service of the brief.
-A team faced with extenuating circumstances may seek an exception to this rule by emailing:
+A team faced with extenuating circumstances may seek an exception to this rule by emailing fameiplcompetition@gmail.com.
+Exceptions will be granted only in the event of a sudden and unforeseen circumstance and are solely within the discretion of the Cardozo Moot Court Honor Society Executive Board.